InfiniteEndeavours/Portfolio-Site/README.md

 * Ensuring Screen Readers are accounted for by including the necessary aria attributes and creating custom classes.

 * Providing alternative text for any images or icons that are used.

+---

+# Testing

+## Bugs

+Navbar-Brand would push the Navbar div too far to the right and cause it to be off centered.
+Thank you to @Dave Horrocks for helping.
+Fix is to apply the opposite margin (Margin-right = width+current margin of navbrand element)